zanadoman/wizard_engine/README.md

 Also with this method you can request Colors, Textures, Flipbooks,\
 Texts and Overlapboxes for your new actor.
 (Remember to store their IDs as well!)

+## Actors and Layers

+Layer 0 means the screen, in every other case (when Layer is more than 0) it means an\
+"in-game" parallax layer.
+(Less: further, More: hither)

+## More about the ID system

+In every case the 0 ID means an empty object which should not be used,\
+it can not be deleted or accessed, but you can use it for example to give an\
+Actor's Texture object and empty TextureID.
+(In this case the renderer will skip the Texture object.)\
+Just to mention another useful example of 0 ID, if you don't want your Actor to have collision,\
+you need to set it's CollisionLayerID to 0.
+(No collisions occur in CollisionLayer 0)

 ## Example main function

 #include \<WizardEngine.hpp\>\